About Me

 My other primary interests include using simulations to study the composition and evolution of the intergalactic medium through cosmic time, the common envelope phase of giant stars, and fast radio bursts.
-I am an associate researcher with ARC Centre of Excellence for All-Sky Astrophysics in 3 Dimensions (ASTRO 3D).

 You can see more about my research on my research page and my list of publications on ADS.